Other articles

 Proto-Indo-European has *gʷṓws: "cow, cattle" and *woḱéh₂: "(female) cow".
 The expected feminine of the *gʷṓws would be something like **gʷow(s)éh₂. *woḱéh₂ looks similar, but not quite there.

-Sino-Tibetan *ŋwa: "cattle, ox" is also highly reminiscent of *gʷṓws …
+Sino-Tibetan *ŋwa: "cattle, ox" is also highly reminiscent of *gʷṓws.
+If there was a Central Asian …

 read more